Association of elevated amyloid levels with cognition and biomarkers in cognitively normal people from the community

 Digital Object Identifier (DOI)

 Petersen, Ronald C.; Wiste, Heather J.; Weigand, Stephen D.; Rocca, Walter A.; Roberts, Rosebud O.; Mielke, Michelle M.; Lowe, Val J.; Knopman, David S.; Pankratz, Vernon S.; Machulda, Mary M.; Geda, Yonas E.; and Jack, Clifford R., "Association of elevated amyloid levels with cognition and biomarkers in cognitively normal people from the community" (2016).
-Neurology Articles.
+Neurology.
 376.